Benchball

-Benchball is a team sport played informally in schools and competitively in universities in the United Kingdom.
-Many varieties of the game are played but invariably include two teams playing on a court with benches placed at opposite ends and one or more balls in play.
-No definitive version or rules have been established, the name benchball has been given to many games where scoring involves passing a ball to a teammate on a bench.
+Benchball is a team sport played with the primary objective of scoring by passing the ball to a teammate standing on a bench.
+It is played informally in schools and semi-competitively in universities in the United Kingdom.
+The game lacks an agreed standard, and as such many varieties of the game are played but invariably include two teams playing on a court with benches placed at opposite ends where scoring involves passing a ball to a teammate on a bench.

-Benchball as a competitive sport in its own right has been a relatively recent development, it has traditionally been used in schools for developing ball skills and as a preparation for learning netball and basketball.
+Benchball, as a competitive activity, is a relatively recent development within United Kingdom universities.
+It is commonly used by physical education teachers as a method of introducing concepts of ball handling and spatial awareness.
+It has also been utilised in schools by PE teachers as a substitute activity during wet weather.

 Rule variations

-The sport as commonly played in schools is typically communicated through word-of-mouth and so many different games have all been called benchball.
+The sport as commonly played in schools is typically communicated through word-of-mouth and so many different rulesets have all been called benchball.
 Some effort has been made in the university community to establish common rules to be used for national competitions.
 Each of these are played on (typically indoor) courts of variable dimensions.

 Netball style

-A competitively viable version of benchball, played by many university societies in the United Kingdom, is very similar to netball.
+One of the five competitively viable versions of benchball, played by many university societies in the United Kingdom, adopts rules akin to netball.
 The court is set up with a single bench at each end, and two teams of eight players starting in opposite halves.
-One player from each team stands on the bench at the opposite end of the court.
+One player from each team starts on the bench at the opposite end of the court to their team.
 The game starts with the ball thrown in the air between two players in the centre of the court who compete to knock it back to their teammates.
-Players can move anywhere on the court, but otherwise passing and moving rules remain the same as in netball, i.e. a player cannot move with the ball but must pass it down the court to their teammates.
-To score, a player must pass the ball to their teammate on the bench and if successful they join them standing on the bench.
+Players can move anywhere on the court, but otherwise passing and moving rules remain the same as in netball, i.e. a player cannot move with the ball and must instead pass it down the court to their teammates.
+To score, a player must pass the ball to their teammate on the bench, and if successfully caught they join them in standing on the bench.
 The game is won when one team has scored 6 times, i.e. the entire team is on the bench except for one player.

 Variants of this style are played with the scorer instead swapping with the player on the bench, such that there is only one player on each bench at a time, and deciding the winner by keeping score.